Oodmincheg/blog/README.md

 - Start API server – `$ yarn start`

 That's all, open [http://localhost:3000](http://localhost:3000) and see mini-blog.
 You can open posts and add comments to them.

+If server with DB is down you will get "ooooooops" in your browser.